FOREX-Greek, Spanish woes push euro towards 2012 low; yen off highs

 “It seems like people are now trying to brace themselves for the break of that trigger level,” the dealer said.

-Worried by the yen’s renewed strength, Japanese Finance Minister Jun Azumi said in a veiled reference to intervention he was monitoring currency moves with extra care.
+Worried by the yen’s renewed strength, Japanese Finance Minister Jun Azumi said he was monitoring currency moves with extra care in a veiled threat of intervention.

 After rapid overnight moves in the Japanese currency, one-month euro/yen volatility shot up to 13.1/14.1 percent , the highest level in 5 months.

-There were stop losses below 79.00 yen and 78.80 yen, while offers were likely to cap the dollars advance around 79.50, traders said.
+There were stop loss offers below 79.00 yen and 78.80 yen, while offers were likely to cap the dollars advance around 79.50.

-Weak Asian bourses and soft China housing data yanked the legs from under the Australian dollar, which fell to the lowest since late November at $0.9826.
+Weak Asian bourses and soft China housing data yanked the legs from under the Australian dollar, which at one point fell to the lowest since late November at $0.9835.
+It was last down 0.4 percent at $0.9853.

-Souring the mood further, Australia and New Zealand Banking Group said that current volatile conditions in global markets have seen wholesale funding market for Australian banks freeze again.